CodyCBakerPhD/BBQS-EMBER-docs/docs/user-guide/embervault-uploading-data.md

 ## Upload to EMBER-Vault via Globus

 ### Account Setup

+Pre-Requisite: You will need to have an active Globus account, which can usually be obtain through your academic instituion.
 1. Request access to EMBER-Vault by contacting EMBER admins.
 You will be asked to provide information and reasoning as to why you need an EMBER-Vault account which will be used to determine your eligibility
 2. If and when your account is approved, EMBER admins will contact you providing your EMBER-Vault username and temporary password as well as the name of your EMBER-Vault project collection
 3. Log in to Globus.
 This can be done through your institution's authentication method